shrutee2255/Data_jobs_Dashboard_powerbi/README.md

-📊 Data Jobs Dashboard

-This project presents an interactive Data Jobs Dashboard built using Microsoft Power BI.
+**📊 Data Jobs Dashboard (Power BI)**

+This project is a Power BI dashboard created using the job_postings_flat dataset.
-The dashboard visualizes insights about job counts, average annual salary, average hourly salary, and job distribution across countries.
+The dashboard visualizes job counts, salary insights, and job distribution across countries for various data-related roles.

+📸 **Dashboard Preview**

-🚀 Project Overview
+**🚀 Project Overview**

-The goal of this dashboard is to help users quickly explore and understand:

-How many data-related jobs exist (job count)

-Which countries have the highest number of job postings

-Salary trends across different roles
+The Data Jobs Dashboard helps users explore:
+Total job count
+Average yearly and hourly salary
+Job demand based on job titles

-Role-wise job demand (such as Data Engineer, Data Analyst, Data Scientist, etc.)
+(e.g., Data Engineer, Data Analyst, Data Scientist)

-The dashboard allows users to interact with filters and explore insights instantly.
+Job distribution across the world map
+Interactive filters to analyze different segments of data It gives a quick, visual understanding of trends in the data job market.

-📌 Key Features
+**📌 Key Features**
+🔹 1.
+KPI Cards

+At the top of the report, the dashboard displays key metrics:

-✅ 1.
-Job Count by Country (Map Visualization)
+₹ 128.99K — Job Count

-A world map that displays job availability across different countries.
-Darker/larger points represent higher job counts.
+₹ 132.52K — Average Yearly Salary
+₹ 57.01 — Average Hourly Salary

+These KPIs help users understand the dataset at a glance.

-✅ 2.
-Top Job Roles (Bar Chart)
+🔹 2.
+Top Job Roles (Clustered Bar Chart)

-Shows job demand for roles like:
+This visual compares job demand for major data roles such as:
 Data Engineer
 Data Analyst
 Data Scientist

-Other data-related roles

-✅ 3.
-KPI Cards

-At the top of the dashboard, the following key performance indicators are displayed:
+It clearly shows which job roles have the highest posting count.

-Total Job Count
+🔹 3.
+Job Count by Country (Map Visualization)

-Average Yearly Salary

-Average Hourly Salary
+A global map visualization is used to show job distribution across countries.
+Large and darker markers represent countries with higher job counts.

-✅ 4.
+🔹 4.
 Interactive Filters

-Users can apply filters to explore data by:
+Users can filter by:

-Job titles
+Job title

-Locations

-Salary ranges (if included in your dataset)
+Country
+Salary (yearly/hourly)

+Any other field from the dataset
-This makes the dashboard dynamic and user-friendly.
+This makes the dashboard dynamic and easy to explore.

-🗂️ Dataset
+🗂️ Dataset Used

+The dashboard uses the job_postings_flat dataset.
-The dataset includes fields such as:
+It includes fields such as:

-Job Title
+job Title

-Country / Location
+Country

-Salary Information

 Job Count

-(You can replace this section by adding your dataset source or description.)

-🛠️ Tools Used
+Yearly Salary
+Hourly Salary
+Job Location
+Other job metadata

+**🛠️ Tools & Technologies**

 Microsoft Power BI

-Data Cleaning & Preparation (Power Query or Excel)
+Power Query (Data cleaning)
+DAX (Measures & KPIs)
+Map & Clustered Bar Chart visualizations

+📁 Project Structure
+/Data-Jobs-Dashboard
+│── Data_Jobs_Dashboard.pbix      # Power BI dashboard file
+│── job_postings_flat.csv/.zip    # Dataset used (optional)
+│── README.md                     # Project documentation
+│── dashboard_screenshot.png      # Uploaded screenshot

+**📥 How to View the Dashboard**

+Download the .pbix file.
-Visualization Tools inside Power BI
+Open it in Power BI Desktop.
+Interact with the visuals and filters to explore insights.